akeneo/pim-helpcenter/content/updates/04-2020/3-connection-dashboard-updates.md

 ![Destination connection charts](../img/number-of-products-sent.png)

-## Choose which connection you want to track
-You now have control over the connections you want to track in the Connection Dashboard.
 By default, new connections won't be monitored.
 If you want to activate their tracking, check the dedicated option in the Connection setting page.

 ![Enable connection tracking](../img/track-checkbox.png)

+You now have more control over the connections you want to track in the Connection Dashboard!

 ::: more
 [What is a connection?](../articles/what-is-a-connection.html)